Bob Bondurant: Career

 Bondurant had four NASCAR starts, all at Riverside International Raceway, with his highest finish of eighteenth in 1981.

-Following the 1989 Loma Prieta earthquake he moved the driving school to Phoenix, Arizona, where he enjoyed close ties to General Motors and Goodyear Tires.
+Following the 1989 Loma Prieta earthquake, Bondurant moved the driving school to Phoenix, Arizona, where he enjoyed close ties to General Motors and Goodyear Tires.

 Bondurant was a driving instructor to actors James Garner, Paul Newman, Clint Eastwood, Robert Wagner, Tim Allen, Tom Cruise, and Nicolas Cage.